Applying for Graduation

 The commencement ceremony is held annually during the last week of May.
 All students who have petitioned for graduation during that academic year may participate in the ceremony.
 Commencement information is updated regularly on the Commencement website.

-If you've already graduated from Orange Coast College and you'd like to order a duplicate copy of your diploma or certificate of achievement, please submit a Duplicate Diploma Replacement Request Form and a Payment Authorization form to the Graduation Office.
+If you've already graduated from Orange Coast College and you'd like to order a duplicate copy of your diploma or certificate of achievement, please submit a Diploma Replacement Request2013Interactive.pdf and a Credit Card Payment Authorization Interactive.pdf to the Graduation Office.

 To request a duplicate copy of a Certificate of Specialization or Certificate of Completion contact the appropriate Division Office.